georgeperez/COMP4018/documents/master-development-plan.md

 ## General Project Plan

 Our general development plan is to finish the architectural needs of our selected development frameworks.
+Then prepare environment for app sketching leading us to implementation phase of the General Project Plan.

 ## Detailed Project Plan